 BOE Barrels of oil equivalent.
-A measure of a combined volume of gas and liquids, which is
+A measure of a combined volume of gas and liquids, which is determined using the ratio of one

 BOPD Barrels of Oil per day.
 A measure of the rate of flow of oil.

 BOEPD BOE per day.
 A measure of the rate of flow of oil equivalent.